-During his brief tenure within the financial year, Mr. Lim had duly complied with the required time commitment and had properly discharged his duties as Director of the Bank under BNM Corporate Governance.
-He had attended and participated in the Board and the Board Oversight Committees meetings held throughout the relevant financial year, details as stated below:
+During the financial year, Mr. Lim had duly complied with the required time commitment and had properly discharged his duties as Director of the Bank under BNM Corporate Governance.
+He had attended and participated in the Board and the Board Oversight Committees meetings held throughout the financial year, details as stated below: